SerenityOS/serenity/Ports/python3/patches/ReadMe.md

 By defining `_Py_FORCE_UTF8_LOCALE` as some other platforms already do, we can enforce UTF-8 as the encoding.

-## `0002-Tweak-configure-and-configure.ac.patch`
+## `0002-Tweak-configure.patch`

-Tweak configure and configure.ac
+Tweak configure

+Merged patches from Linus Groh, Julian Offenhäuser, Oskar Skog:

 As usual, make the `configure` script recognize Serenity.
 Also set `MACHDEP` (which is used for `sys.platform`) to a version-less `serenityos`, even when not cross-compiling.

+Set name of shared libpython

+Compile with CCSHARED=-fPIC

 ## `0003-Include-sys-uio.h-in-socketmodule.c.patch`